What causes a reaction to an insect bite?

 How is an insect bite reaction diagnosed?

-Diagnosis is based on clinical signs and history.
-In certain cases blood samples will be analyzed looking for the presence of eosinophils, the immune cell associated with many allergic reactions.
+Diagnosis is based on clinical signs and a history of the pet who was stung or bitten.
+In certain cases, blood samples will be analyzed for eosinophils (the white blood cell associated with many allergic reactions).

 How is an insect bite reaction treated?